 The Housing Strategy does not cover how many new homes should be built in Gedling or where they should be located.
-This is dealt with by our Local Development Framework.
+This is dealt with by our Emerging Local Plan.

 In 2012, we worked with Broxtowe and Rushcliffe borough councils to carry out a full review of homelessness in the South Nottinghamshire area.
 This included widespread consultation with local service providers and the voluntary sector.
 We then based our joint homelessness strategy [2,788kb] on the findings of this review.
 We have brought together a South Notts Interagency Homelessness Forum to manage the strategy and make sure its action plan is put into practice.
 If you would like further details, or to be involved in the forum, please contact us using the details at the right of this page.